CYBERPHRENIA/CYB3RPHR3NIA/README.md

 🧬-->

-Neurodivergent queer and alterhuman     x      Rotting dancing corpse not scared to bite
+Neurodivergent queer and alterhuman [ask if curious!]
+Rotting dancing corpse not scared to bite

-🧬-->
+Don't request until we've talked a bit [Tonetags/emotes prefferred to talk, thanks for being patient with me!]

+🔪-->

 DO NOT INTERACT